cobalt2727/L4T-Megascript/README.md

 - [ ] Figure out how to make Minecraft Bedrock work
 - [x] Add the Java Minecraft script (shoutouts to Luke Chambers)
-- [ ] Add the Sodium mod (for performance) to the Minecraft Script
-- [ ] a lot more listed in the Discord!
+- [ ] Add the Sodium mod (for performance) to the Minecraft Script A lot more listed in the Discord!
 ## Our Team
 - Cobalt: Manager/Lead Dev
 - Lugsole: Contributor/GUI Manager